BIOL 2305/2102 Human Physiology - Prerequisite Information

 A. course prerequisite

-ACC BIOL 2304/2101 = UTA BIO 416K AND UTA BIO 416L (must have both components)
+ACC BIOL 2304/2101 = UTA BID 416K AND UTA BID 416L (must have both components, as each covers only part of the body) OR UTA BIO 446L

 416K (TCCN: BIOL 2401).
 Physiology and Functional Anatomy I. Designed for prenursing and allied health students.
 Not recommended for premedical and predental students.
 Cell biology and histology; biochemistry; nervous, endocrine, and musculoskeletal systems.
 Taught in an integrated lecture-laboratory format.
 Three lecture hours, three laboratory hours, and one discussion hour a week for one semester.
-Prerequisite: For nutrition majors, Biology 211 or 311C, and Nutrition 311, with a grade of at least C in each; for others, Biology 211 or 311C with a grade of at least C and six semester hours of coursework in college chemistry.

 416L (TCCN: BIOL 2402).
 Physiology and Functional Anatomy II.
 Designed for prenursing and allied health students.
 Not recommended for premedical and predental students.
 Cardiovascular, respiratory, renal, digestive, immune, and reproductive systems.
 Taught in an integrated lecture-laboratory format.
-Three lecture hours, three laboratory hours, and one discussion hour a week for one semester.
-Prerequisite: Biology 416K with a grade of at least C.
+Three lecture hours, three laboratory hours, and one discussion hour a week

 B. assessment exam

 Before you can register for ACC BIOL 2305/2102 Human Physiology you must pass an ACC Biology Department Assessment Test to demonstrate high-school level chemistry knowledge.
-For more information go to http://www.austincc.edu/biology/humanind.
+For more information go to http://www.austincc.edu/biology/generalinformation.html

 C. skill prerequisites